 Many people are fascinated by the history of Iceland, specifically with the Viking era and how Iceland was founded.
 The National Museum of Iceland has many artifacts belonging to Iceland's history, this includes tools, crafts, furniture, building remains and also the ship which Viking settlers used to cross the ocean to Iceland.

-Aside from this, you can also find swords, drinking horns, and a figure of the renown god of thunder 'Thor'.
+Aside from this, you can also find swords, drinking horns, and a figure of the renowned god of thunder 'Thor'.

 All of these treasures are part of the permanent exhibition entitled 'Making of a Nation', where you can follow the journey of Iceland from 1600 to the present.
 You'll be given a smartphone that has an audio guide, explaining what's on show in the exhibition.
 There is also the possibility of a human-led guide every Wednesday, Saturday, and Sunday.

-The Museum has also had temporary exhibitions which cover The Yule Lads, Christmas Traditions, Religion & Churches, and even politics.
+The Museum has also had temporary exhibitions that cover The Yule Lads, Christmas Traditions, Religion & Churches, and even politics.
 The Christmas themed exhibitions usually run every year in the run-up to Christmas.

 As of 2018, four million trees have been planted in the area with a further 200 different species of wildflower being discovered.